The Magic of Music

 But Sound has its limitations in the mundane sphere.
 It is true that certain articles such as wine glasses can be disintegrated if the pitch or key-note of their substance is known; but to suggest, as some occultists have, that every inanimate object from a grain of sand to a mountain can be disintegrated in this way is nonsense.
 It is such theories as these which bring occultism, or that which it is supposed to be, into ridicule.

 On the other hand, as we have seen, there can be no doubt that music reflects worldly conditions.
 And this is another matter altogether.
 The manner in which music is expressed mirrors the times during which it is produced.
 Nowadays, as we discussed in our articles on the Magic of Art and the Magic of Poetry, we are deluged with many examples of gross and distorted forms of art.
 We read poetry in which every element of true beauty is absent; we listen to music without any melody, with perverted harmony, with distorted rhythm.
 This began many years ago, before the Second World War which had all the nations of the world in its grip of blood and flame and iron.
 Ancient cities and monuments were destroyed overnight; works of art raped from the museums, human beings tortured and slain mercilessly, and the world deluged with an ocean of tears and terror, ugliness and hatred, without any harmony left anywhere.
-And when we regard Music today, we hear reflected within it all these things, and we see with pity in our hearts that so many people like that sort of music, for it shows that they are one with all that distortion, thoroughly attuned in mind and heart to that period of ghastly horror that had held, and still holds all mankind in thrall.
+And when we regard Music today, we hear reflected within it all of these things, and we see with pity in our hearts that so many people like that sort of music, for it shows that they are one with all that distortion, thoroughly attuned in mind and heart to that period of ghastly horror that had held, and still holds all mankind in thrall.
 Here and there a feeble note of protest is heard; but who cares?

 music